ibm-cloud-docs/vpc/faq-vpc.md

 Yes, you can set up access to your {{site.data.keyword.cloud}} classic infrastructure from one VPC in each region.
 For more information, see [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).

-## Can a subnet's size be changed after it's created?
+## Can a subnet's size be changed after it is created?
 {: #faq-vpc-1}
 {: faq}